Australian rules football culture: Gameday and crowd

 Before AFL matches, it is traditional for teams to run through a crêpe paper banner constructed by the cheersquads of each team.
 These often feature messages and slogans for the team in the context of the match, such as congratulating a player on a landmark number of games and more recently also sponsorship messages.
 The banners and sometimes also streamers are used in important local football matches such as finals.
 Some players are superstitious about running through the banner.
 As players run through the banners, the team's club song is always played.
+Calls for the banner to be scrapped have been met with condemnation from fans and players.
 The winning clubs song is also played at the end of each match.

+In recent decades, for important matches, a Welcome to Country has become an important part of pre-match ceremony.

 Australian rules supporters (or "barrackers") are said to "barrack" for their team, the Australian slang term originated in cricket in the 1870s but has become more widely used by football fans.
 The Collingwood Football Club song is the only one to reference the word barracker.

 Though other cultures have had an influence at various points in its history, Australian football tends to have different atmosphere to sports like soccer and American football.
 Partly due to Australian culture, Australian rules spectators are generally more solitary animals.
-Despite loud shouting and arguing, crowd violence is rare.
-With the exception of small official cheersquads, spectators at Aussie Rules matches will rarely engage in support for their teams with organised chants, and there is often no segregation between fans.
+Despite loud shouting and arguing, crowd violence, at least in Australia, is rare and there is no segragation between fans.
+In contrast to most other football codes, since the sports's early days, half of all spectators are female.
+With the exception of small official cheersquads, spectators at Aussie Rules matches will rarely engage in support for their teams with organised chants.
 Instead, each individual spectator will most often shout their own support using the nickname of their team i.e. "Carn the Crows !" or "Carn the Maggies", or after goals perform simple chants such as "Ess-en-don! (clap-clap-clap)" or "Freo!
 Freo!".
 In contrast, cheersquads are highly organised, have their own rituals and almost always congregate behind the goals during games.
 The nature of the sport reflects this method of supporting.
 While some sports such as English or American football may involve lull periods where large chants reverberate around the ground, Australian rules football is played at a constant, frenetic pace, often leaving the crowd too immersed to take part in 'soccer style' chants.
 Most professional clubs have official cheersquads which will sometimes wave enormous coloured pompoms known as floggers after the umpire has signalled a goal.
 American style cheerleading is very rare.